 Few types of research have found the Gingko may also be used as a prescription medicine for Alzheimer and to delay the symptoms of dementia, however, it’s not tested against all the drugs prescribed to treat Alzheimer disease.

 Sexual Dysfunction: Being rich terpenoids, Gingko is believed to improve the blood circulation in the body and the same theory is implemented to cure a number sexual dysfunctions.
 As it ensures a proper blood flow to penile tissues, it helps to cause a bigger harder and comparatively longer lasting erections in order to cure the erectile dysfunction in men.
 The leaves of the Ginkgo Biloba tree contain flavonoids that have been proven to increase sluggish blood circulation and relax blood vessels.
 This allows the blood to flow more freely to the genitals and makes it easier to achieve and sustain the erection, enhances sensitivity, and increases semen output.
 It also increases the libido in men as well as women and provides a better control over erection.
-Gingko is considered as a remedy for premature ejaculation in men and it helps a man to maintain an erection for a longer time and is frequently used in several male enhancement supplements.
-Though all the supplements in the market aren’t trustworthy and may have little or less Gingko Biloba.
+Gingko is considered as a remedy for premature ejaculation in men and it helps a man to maintain an erection for a longer time and is frequently used in several male enhancement supplements such as VigRX Plus and Extenze.
+Many supplements on the market aren’t trustworthy and may have little or less Gingko Biloba but these two supplements are truly trustworthy and have record success for almost 2 decades (BIG thing for any sexual supplement).

 Intermittent claudication: As Ginkgo is rich in terpenoids, it improves blood circulation by dilating blood vessels and reducing the stickiness of platelets.
 Because it improves blood flow, it has been studied to treat the people with intermittent claudication, or pain caused by reduced blood flow to the legs.
 Usually, people with intermittent claudication have a hard time walking without feeling extreme pain.
 As per an analysis of 8 studies, people taking ginkgo tended to walk about 34 meters farther than those taking other medicines.
 In fact, ginkgo has been revealed to work as well as a prescription medication for improving pain-free walking distance.
 However, regular walking exercises are considered to work better than ginkgo in improving walking distance.